azurity/flow-table/README.md

 support format:
 - sqlite:
     - with ext `.db` or `.sqlite`
-    - each table will be a property
+    - each table will be a property(in javascript) or key-value(in other language)
-    - each property is an array of struct
+    - each property is an array of struct / dict
 - xlsx:
     - with ext `.xlsx`
     - each table will be a property